Codecademy/stuff.js/README.md

 Stuff.js
 --------

-A secure way to run arbitrary HTML / JS / CSS code in an iframe.
+A secure and easy way to run arbitrary HTML / JS / CSS code in an iframe.

 ## Run the example